 This is what has helped in our family to give a sense of preparedness when Miss 14 goes out to things and I hope it can help yours too.

-13 items to equip your young Teenager with before they go out:
+13 things to equip your teen with before they go out

 1. Do they know your home phone number?

-Growing up in the 80’s, everyone knew their home number, that of all their neighbours and at least 1/2 the class.
+Growing up in the 80’s, everyone knew their home phone number, as well as their neighbours, and at least 1/2 the class.

 If you have an 0800 number set up in place linked back to your home phone, can they also rattle that off easily?

-ICE, it means “In Case of Emergency” and is internationally recognised by emergency services as a listing in your cellphone of who to call on your behalf for you in an emergency.
+ICE, it means “In Case of Emergency” is internationally recognised by emergency services.
+You list this number in your cellphone, and emergency services know who to call on your behalf in an emergency.

-They recommend you list at least three in your phone, you type the word ICE 1 as the name of the person in your Contacts and then the phone number:
+They recommend you list at least 3 in your phone, you type the word ICE 1 as the name of the person in your Contacts and then the phone number: